jonnonz1/nz-statute-book/acts/public/1988/tariff-act-1988.md

 Subject to this Act, the duty (if any) payable under the Normal Tariff shall be paid on all goods imported into New Zealand or entered therein for home consumption or entered therein for delivery to a manufacturing area.

 ### 7 Application of Tariff
-(1) The Tariff applies to goods in a Tariff item that are the product or manufacture of a preferential country at the rate— (a) specified after the preferential abbreviation (if any) in the column of the Tariff headed Preferential Tariff; or (b) specified in some other way (for example, in a footnote or other indicator) in the Tariff by reference to the preferential country or the preferential abbreviation.
+(1) The Tariff applies to goods in a Tariff item that are the produce or manufacture of a preferential country at the rate— (a) specified after the preferential abbreviation (if any) in the column of the Tariff headed Preferential Tariff; or (b) specified in some other way (for example, in a footnote or other indicator) in the Tariff by reference to the preferential country or the preferential abbreviation; or
   (c) specified in an agreement or document incorporated into an Order in Council in reliance on section 7C by reference to the preferential abbreviation or to the preferential country.
 (2) The liability to duty of any goods that are the produce or manufacture of a country must, for the purposes of this section, be determined according to the status of that country at the time when the goods are imported into New Zealand.
 (3) In this section, unless the context otherwise requires,—